petrut22/Commands-Shell-Linux/README.md

 # Commands-Shell-Linux
-This Project have implemented some important commands like grep cut
+This Project has implemented some important commands like grep cut

 Task 1
 - Timp de implementare: 4 ore